kuskoman/logstash-exporter/CONTRIBUTING.md

 The aim is to have 100% code coverage.
 If you are unable to achieve this, please explain why in your pull request.

+### Test Standards

+We maintain a set of [Testing Standards](./TESTING-STANDARDS.md) to ensure consistency across the codebase.
+Please follow these standards when writing or modifying tests:

+- Use table-driven tests when testing multiple cases
+- Follow the naming conventions defined in the standards
+- Use a consistent error checking pattern
+- Organize test code in Setup-Execute-Verify sections
+- Make tests parallel when possible

+New tests should follow these standards, and changes to existing tests should move them toward compliance with these standards.

 ### Changing Helm chart

 Testing the Helm chart is currently handled on CI using [kind](https://kind.sigs.k8s.io/).
 Chart testing process is described by code in [pipeline definition file](./.github/workflows/go-application.yml).